Department of Social and Decision Sciences

 Elective Courses18 units

-Complete two courses from the following categories.
-At least one of the courses (9 units) must be a Social and Decision Sciences course (88-xxx).
+Complete two courses from the following list.
+At least one of the courses (9 units) must be a Social and Decision Sciences course (88-xxx) from the approved list.
+Note that additional courses (most typically 88xxx courses) are occasionally added.
+For the most up to date list of approved electives (and additional information about the courses), see the SDS website.

 88-230Human Intelligence and Human Stupidity9